 This work.
-Our work is motivated by the fact that for many Boolean function classes over $\{0,1\}^n$ that are of fundamental interest, a very large gap exists between the query complexities of the best known distribution-free property testing algorithms (which typically follow trivially from learning algorithms and have query complexity $\Omega(n)$ ) and the best known uniform distribution property testing algorithms (which typically have query complexity $poly(1/\epsilon)$ independent of n).
+Our work is motivated by the fact that for many Boolean function classes over $\{0,1\}^n$ that are of fundamental interest, a very large gap exists between the query complexities of the best known distribution-free property testing algorithms (which typically follow trivially from learning algorithms and have query complexity $\Omega(n)$ ) and the best known uniform distribution property testing algorithms (which typically have query complexity $\operatorname{poly}(1/\epsilon)$ independent of n).
 A natural goal is to try to close this gap, either by developing efficient distribution-free testing algorithms or by proving lower bounds for distribution-free testing for these classes.

 We study distribution-free testability of several fundamental classes of Boolean functions that have been previously considered in the uniform distribution testing framework, and have been extensively studied in various distribution-free learning models.
 More precisely, we consider the following classes (in order of increasing generality): monotone conjunctions, arbitrary conjunctions, decision lists, and linear threshold functions.
-Each of these four classes is known to be testable in the uniform distribution setting using $poly(1/\epsilon)$ many queries, independent of n (see [18] for monotone and general conjunctions, [5] for decision lists, and [17] for linear threshold functions).
-On the other hand, for each of these classes the most efficient known distribution-free testing algorithm is simply to use a proper learning algorithm.
-Using the fact that each of these classes has Vapnik-Chervonenkis dimension $\Theta(n)$ , standard results in learning theory yield well-known algorithms that use $O(n/\epsilon)$ random examples and no membership queries (see e.g. Chapter 3 of [16]), and known results also imply that any learning algorithm must make $\Omega(n)$ oracle calls (see [22]).
+Each of these four classes is known to be testable in the uniform distribution setting using $\operatorname{poly}(1/\epsilon)$ many queries, independent of n (see [17] for monotone and general conjunctions, [5] for decision lists, and [16] for linear threshold functions).
+On the other hand, for each of these classes the most efficient known distribution-free testing algorithm is simply to use a proper learning algorithm, which requires $\Theta(n/\epsilon)$ oracle calls.